Haggadah: Authorship

 According to Jewish tradition, the Haggadah developed during the Mishnaic and Talmudic periods, although the exact timeframe is unknown.
 It has existed in different forms over history and therefore cannot be attributed to a single author.
 Its corporate author is traditionally designated as the Baal Haggadah (master of the Haggadah).
 There is also a tradition that the term Baal Haggadah refers to an anonymous individual from the time of the Gaonim who devised the standard version used today.
 It is unlikely that it was assembled before the time of Judah bar Ilai (c.
 170 CE), the latest tanna quoted therein.
 It is usually assumed that a set text did not exist prior to a crucial dispute about the Haggadah's arrangement recorded in the Babylonian Talmud.
 The Vilna edition of the Talmud identifies the participants in that dispute as Abba Arika and Samuel of Nehardea (c.
-230 CE), but the later was more likely Rava (c.
+230 CE), but the latter was more likely Rava (c.
 280-352 CE).
 From a statement of Rav Nachman, it appears he was aware of a set Haggadah text, but there is a dispute about which Rav Nachman the Talmud referred to, Rav Nachman bar Yaakov (c.
 280 CE), or Rav Nachman bar Yitzchak (c.
 360 CE).
 A minority of commentators, including Naftali Maskil LeAison, author of the Malbim Haggadah, believe that the Haggadah's text was already complete at the time of Abba Arika and Samuel and that they were arguing about the Haggadah's interpretation rather than its arrangement.
 The Malbim Haggadah theorizes that the Haggadah was written by the compiler of the Mishnah, Rabbi Judah ha-Nasi (c.
 135-217 CE).

 Page from the Golden Haggadah, probably Barcelona, c.
 1320.
 Upper right: the Dance of Miriam (Ex.
 15:20), upper left: the master of the house distributing the matzot (unleavened bread) and the haroset (sweetmeat), lower right: cleaning of the house, lower left: slaughtering the Passover lamb and cleansing dishes (hagalat kelim).

 One of the most ancient parts is the recital of the Hallel, which, according to the Mishnah (Pesachim 5:7), was sung at the sacrifice in the Temple in Jerusalem, and of which, according to the school of Shammai, only the first chapter shall be recited.
 After the Psalms a blessing for the Redemption is to be said.
 This blessing, according to Rabbi Tarfon, runs as follows: “Blessed are You, Lord our God, Master of the Universe Who redeemed us and redeemed our fathers from Egypt and brought us to this night.”

 Another part of the oldest ritual, as is recorded in the Mishnah, is the conclusion of the "Hallel" (up to Psalms 118), and the closing benediction of the hymn "Birkat ha-Shir", which latter the Amoraim explain differently, but which evidently was similar to the benediction thanking God, "who loves the songs of praise," used in the present ritual.